-- Allows for better alignment of your organization’s governance and IT: having a product owner, which is typically a business representative, on the team provides constant insight and feedback on whether the work is adhering to organizational goals.
+- Allows for better alignment of your organization’s governance and IT: having a product owner, typically a business representative, provides constant insight and feedback on whether the work is adhering to organizational goals.
 This approach reduces any misconceptions and re-do work at the end of the project since the organization’s business goals are addressed in the product or service being marketed.

 - Quicker delivery of your products and services into the marketplace: studies have shown that using Scrum can improve delivery time to end-users by 30-40%.
-This is achieved by having the product owner progressively elaborate the product and/or service requirements “just in time” and present them clearly and eliminate ambiguity.
-The products and/or services delivered are in line with the stakeholders’ expectations.
+This is achieved by having the product owner progressively elaborate the product and service requirements “just in time” and present them clearly and eliminate ambiguity.
+The products and services delivered are in line with the stakeholders’ expectations.

 Michael P. Doherty, PMI–ACP, is a business consultant specializing in eCommerce.
 He has over 15 years of experience in Digital Media Marketing.